Deformations of semi-smooth varieties: Introduction

-In the Appendix, we show that this is equivalent to $X$ being obtained by gluing a smooth variety $\bar X$ (the normalization of $X$) along a smooth divisor $\bar Y$ via an involution $\iota$ with smooth quotient.
+where $\bar X, \bar Y$ and $Y$ are smooth varieties, $\bar Y\to \bar X$ is a codimension 1 closed embedding, and $\bar Y\to Y$ is a double cover (see Section \ref{sec: semi-smooth}).
 This is consistent with Koll\'ar's philosophy (see \cite{kollar-sings}) of describing slc varieties in terms of their associated lc pairs $(\bar X, \bar Y)$ and gluing involution on the normalization of $\bar Y$.

+Our first main result is the explicit computation of the sheaf $T_X$ using the above description (see Theorem \ref{prop: tg}):

+\begin{thm} In the above setup: \begin{enumerate} \item there is a natural injective map $\alpha\colon T_X\to f_*T_{\bar X}$ which is an isomorphism on the smooth locus of $X$;